Understanding Compositional Data Augmentation in Typologically Diverse Morphological Inflection: induces compositional structure

 \begin{theorem} For all $\langle \mathbf{X},\mathbf{Y}, \mathbf{T} \rangle$ datapoints in $\Dtrain$, assume that $\source$ and $\target$ share a stem $\ystem$ that is non-empty, and let $\yaffix$ be the remaining characters of $\target$.
 Let $\xstem$ and $\xaffix$ be analogously defined.
 Further, let $\Dsyntrain$ be generated with \textsc{\augname} using $\theta=1$.\footnote{That is, we substitute \textit{all} characters in the stem.} Next, consider the data-generating probability distribution $P(\target|\source,\features)$ over $\Dsyntrain \cup \Dtrain $.
 Then, as $\lvert\Dsyntrain\rvert \to \infty$, we have that $P(\target|\source,\features)\equiv P(\ystem,\yaffix|\source,\features)=P(\yaffix|\xaffix,\features)P(\ystem|\xstem)$. \end{theorem}

-\begin{remark} This theorem shows that the effectiveness of the method arises from factoring the probability distribution to resemble simple concatenative morphology, where words can be ``neatly segmented into roots and affixes''.
-This inductive bias is valuable as concatenative patterns are more prevalent cross-linguistically than non-concatenative patterns \citep{haspelmath_understanding_2013}.
-The augmentation method thus makes the model more effective at capturing compositional concatenative morphology, as the conditional probability distribution becomes factorized into a root generation component ($P(\ystem|\cdot)$) and an affix generation component ($P(\yaffix|\cdot)$).\footnote{Additionally, this factorization is likely to reducing overfitting: The model effectively learns to minimize the negative log-likelihood of this simplified and factorized data distribution $P(\ystem|\cdot)P(\yaffix|\cdot)$, rather than the complex joint distribution $P(\ystem,\yaffix|\cdot)$.}
+\begin{remark}[\textit{Concatenative compositionality}] The augmentation method thus makes the model more effective at capturing concatenative morphological patterns, as the conditional probability distribution becomes factorized into a root generation component ($P(\ystem|\cdot)$) and an affix generation component ($P(\yaffix|\cdot)$).
+Crucially, this removes the potential for any spurious correlation between these two substructures.\footnote{Additionally, this factorization is likely to reducing overfitting: The model effectively learns to minimize the negative log-likelihood of this simplified and factorized data distribution $P(\ystem|\cdot)P(\yaffix|\cdot)$, rather than the complex joint distribution $P(\ystem,\yaffix|\cdot)$. } \end{remark}

-However, the presumption of complete independence between the stem and the affix is not always valid.
-For example, in Turkish, front-back vowel harmony constraints dictate that the vowels in the suffix share the same front/back feature as the initial vowel in the stem.
-This leads to forms like ``daların'' instead of ``dalerin'', ``dalerın'', or ``dalarin'' \citep{kabak2011turkish}.
-Nevertheless, the empirical success of \textsc{\augname} demonstrates that the benefits of its concatenative bias outweigh its limitations.
+\begin{remark}[\textit{Stem-affix dependencies}] While concatenation is a cross-linguistically prevalent strategy for inflection \citep{haspelmath_understanding_2013}, stems and affixes are rarely entirely independent.
+Therefore, enforcing complete independence between these structures is an overly strong constraint that \textsc{\augname} places on the training data.
+The constraint is consistently violated in Turkish, for example, where front-back vowel harmony constraints dictate that the vowels in the suffix share the same front/back feature as the initial vowel in the stem.
+This leads to forms like ``daların'' and prevents forms like ``dalerin'', ``dalerın'', or ``dalarin'' \citep{kabak2011turkish}.
+In \Sectref{sec:results}, we show that \textsc{\augname} regularly generates examples violating vowel harmony, and that this can undermine its effectiveness.
+Nevertheless, the empirical success of \textsc{\augname} demonstrates that the benefits of its concatenative bias outweigh its limitations. \end{remark}